lkiesow/leihs-wiki/Fields.md

 Fields are the location where data gets stored for each item.
 In leihs, we make no distinction between fields that map to columns in the database or fields whose data is serialized into a text column in the database.
-In the user interface, when editing an item, both appear to you as input fields.
+In the user interface when editing an item, both appear to you as input fields.

 ## Fields for models